 Soil, Sunlight and Water Recommendations for Iris

-Some iris varieties do well in wet locations, but most prefer well-drained soil and will suffer if planted in low-lying soil where water collects.
-In areas with a lot of rainfall, plant iris on mounds or on sloping ground.
-The general rule of thumb is "wet feet, dry knees."
+Some iris species do well in wet locations, but most prefer well-draining soil and will suffer if planted in low-lying soil where water collects.
+In areas with a lot of rainfall, plant iris on mounds, in raised beds, or on sloping ground.
 Soil should be neutral to slightly acidic and should be loosened to a depth of 12 to 15 inches and turned with compost and other organic matter.
-Ideally, iris should receive at least a half day of full sun, and it should not be planted close to any other plant that shades it.
+Ideally, iris should receive at least a half day of full sun, and they should not be planted close to any other plant that shades it.

 How to Propagate Iris